datapartnership/datapartnership.github.io/content/updates/visualizing-millions-of-waze-traffic-alerts-with-google-bigquery-and-dask.md

 Check out the live sneak peek on [visualizations](https://docs.datapartnership.org/pages/visualizations.html).

-## Exporting Waze Data from Google Big Query
+## Exporting Waze Data from Google BigQuery

-Starting in 2019, Waze has been providing access to a historical archive of traffic data on Google Cloud's **Big Query**.
+Starting in 2019, Waze has been providing access to a historical archive of traffic data on Google Cloud's **BigQuery**.
 [BigQuery](https://support.google.com/waze/partners/answer/10715739) is a fully-managed data tool that enables interactive SQL-like queries, while heavy lifting behind the curtains, and facilitating layering of Waze data with other datasets.

-Using Big Query's [geography functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions), we select a time frame and Region of Interest (RoI) to be exported onto compressed and partitioned files.
+Using BigQuery's [geography functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions), we select a time frame and Region of Interest (RoI) to be exported onto compressed and partitioned files.

 <figure align="center">
   <img src="/waze-big-query.png"/>
-  <figcaption> Waze Alerts available via Google Big Query, filtering São Paulo, Brazil.</figcaption>
+  <figcaption> Waze Alerts available via Google BigQuery, filtering São Paulo, Brazil.</figcaption>
 </figure>

 ## Processing Waze Data with Dask